mghpcc-projects/user_level_slurm_reservations/README.md

   the context of the Slurm control daemon on the Slurm controller node.

-  3. One or more periodic processors, scheduled by ```cron(8)```, which monitor the set of Slurm reservations and invoke HIL control operations to move nodes between HIL projects and the HIL free pool.
+  3. A periodic processor, scheduled by ```cron(8)```.
+This monitors Slurm ULSR reservations and performs HIL operations to move nodes between HIL projects and the HIL free pool, and Infiniband control operations to isolate and restore loaned nodes.

-  4. A MOC HIL client interface, used by the ULSR code to remotely execute HIL commands on the nodes placed into and freed from HIL reservations, and on the switches terminating the physical network links which interconnect the nodes.
+  4. A MOC HIL client interface, used by the ULSR code to remotely execute HIL commands on the nodes placed into and freed from HIL reservations, and on the Ethernet switches terminating the physical network links which interconnect the nodes.

+  5. An external database, used to maintain Infiniband network state during the time nodes are on loan.

   5. A Slurm partition instance.

-  6. A MOC HIL ULSR cluster instance.
+  6. A MOC HIL cluster instance.

 ## Workflow and Functional Partitioning